A surprising trend is getting the attention of church leaders: young men are showing renewed interest in faith and church involvement.

 Many churches appreciate the foundation Church Community Builder provided, but some have experienced challenges with reporting flexibility, customization, and support responsiveness.

 Migration timelines vary depending on many factors including data complexity and church size.
-But CCB migrations are common to TouchPoint and not as stressful many expect.
+But CCB migrations are common to TouchPoint and not as stressful as many expect.

 Some giving platforms support secure vault transfer processes that allow recurring donors to remain active during migration.